Rules and Regulations

 Given the subjective nature of performances, what is deemed inappropriate is not a perfect science therefore, some people may find the decisions of the Judges & OnStage Directors too lenient, while other times too strict.
 As the Directors of OnStage we take the decision to penalize a routine for inappropriateness very seriously and will make every effort to ensure a positive family oriented experience is achieved!

-A technician will play all music from the Music Table.
+A technician will play all music from the music table/booth.
 Therefore, teachers will not be allowed in the music area while their music is being played unless technical difficulties occur which merit the back up music to be used and the technician has indicated that assistance is needed in locating the back up music.

 All back up music can be picked up from the music area immediately following your last routine of the competition.

 OnStage Productions is not responsible for lost or missing back up USB sticks nor it is responsible for any USBs that are not picked up immediately following the event.